zsu/MaintenanceActionFilter/README.md

 # What is MaintenanceActionFilter

-MaintenanceActionFilter is a asp.net MVC/Web Api action filter library for maintenance message handling.
+MaintenanceActionFilter is an asp.net MVC/Web Api action filter library for maintenance message handling.

 # Nuget
 ```xml